learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 ## Creating Secrets manually

-You can provision your managed databases or message brokers manually or using a tool such as Terraform or Cloudformation.
+You can provision your managed databases or message brokers manually or using a tool such as Terraform or AWS CloudFormation.

 And you can pass the details such as username or password to your apps using a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/).